 "To approve on a non-binding advisory basis, the company's remuneration policy (excluding the remuneration of the non-executive directors for the services as directors and members of board committees)."

-The company's remuneration policy and related information appears in Appendix 4 on pages 18 of this report.
+The company's remuneration policy and related information appears in Appendix 4 on page 19 in this report.